StrangeBeeCorp/docs/docs/thehive/configuration/configure-ssl-cassandra-elasticsearch.md

 # Configure Database and Index SSL

-We're going to enable SSL/TLS for both Cassandra and Elasticsearch to secure communication with TheHive.
+In this tutorial, we're going to enable SSL/TLS for both Cassandra and Elasticsearch to secure communication with TheHive.
 By the end, all connections to the database and index backends will be encrypted in transit.

 {% include-markdown "includes/maintenance-window-required.md" %}